top of page

 Love & Respect in Marriage

-Marriage always centers on whether a husband loves his wife and whether a wife respects her husband.
-Ephesians 5:33 says, "The wife must respect her husband" rather than love him.
-Yes, wives must love their husbands, too, but men understand love as being respected.
-In other words, actions and behavior matter more to a man than kind words or being provided for.
-A wife can lavish her husband with affection but not respect him.
-Likewise, a man can say the loving words his wife needs to hear but not mean them.
 Unfortunately, love and respect have everything to do with the respective reasons why men and women commit adultery.
-If a man feels that another woman other than his wife genuinely respects him, he will feel the missing feeling with the wrong woman.
-Additionally, if a woman feels more cared for by another man than her husband, she will go with the wrong man.
+If a man feels that another woman, other than his wife, genuinely respects him, he will feel the missing feeling with the wrong woman.
+Additionally, if a woman feels more cared for by another man than by her husband, she may end up with the wrong man.
 However, this lack of love or respect is not an excuse to commit adultery, and neither spouse has the right to hold the marriage ransom with their feelings.

-Merriam-Webster defines love as:
+Merriam-Webster defines "love" as:

 1. A. (1): strong affection for another arising out of kinship or personal ties